Hyperlordosis: What It Is, Symptoms, and Treatment

 In addition to the fact that lack of exercise is likely to lead to obesity, a sedentary lifestyle also weakens the body’s core muscles that surround the trunk and pelvis.

 When the body’s core muscles are weakened due to lack of use, they are less capable of providing adequate support and stabilization for the spinal column, and this makes the lumbar spine particularly vulnerable to developing an excessive curvature.
+Strengthening the abdominal muscles is crucial to support the spine and prevent conditions like hyperlordosis.

 Underlying Spinal Conditions